Have you been seriously hurt in a Dallas car accident? Montgomery Law can help you on a no-win no-fee basis.

-Unlike property damage claims, injury claims are handled much more aggressively.
-They are extremely contentious, and insurance companies will typically delay, deny and defend throughout each step of the process.
+Unlike property-damage-only accident claims, car accident injury claims are handled very aggressively.
+The process can become extremely contentious, and insurance companies will do everything they can to delay, deny and defend.
 Understand that the goal of the insurance company is to pay out as little as possible on every claim.
 They already have a team of attorneys looking for ways to deflect liability, reduce the value of your case, or deny your claim entirely.

 The role of a personal injury attorney is to advocate on behalf of the victim, look out for their best interests, and handle all communication with the insurance company.
 Your attorney will also thoroughly investigate your case in order to put together the strongest possible claim for compensation.
 This includes: